 The degradation of coralligenous algal reefs is a major concern, as they have a very slow growth rate (0.006 – 0.83 mm/year).
 Studies have shown that the age of the reefs ranges from 520 to 7,760 years and once destroyed, these reefs will require thousands of years to recover.
 Furthermore, since Posidonia oceanica has a very slow growth rate (<10cm/year), it is very vulnerable to anthropogenic impacts and it is difficult to recover once destroyed.
 In the Aegean Sea, the main factors of threat for both coralligenous reefs and seagrass meadows are:

 Coralligenous reefs and seagrass meadows are at a great risk from several destructive fishing practices.
 The use of trawlers, dredges and similar equipment on these habitats causes irreversible destruction.
-Trawling also has indirect effects, as trawling in the nearby area increases local sedimentation and affects the water turbidity.
-This in turn restricts the amount of light, preventing or limiting the algae from photosynthesizing which impedes their further growth.
-Fish farming produces a large amount of organic matter that settles on the seabed, altering the physiochemical characteristics, which can affect the growth of Posidonia oceanica.
+Trawling also has indirect effects, since it increases local sedimentation and affects water turbidity.
+This in turn restricts the amount of light that reaches the seabed, limiting the algae's ability to photosynthesize, impeding further growth.
+Furthermore, fish farming produces a large amount of organic matter that settles on the seabed, altering its physiochemical characteristics, which can affect the growth of Posidonia oceanica.